Connect with us

 Construction insurance costs

-The cost of construction insurance varies depending on the type of policy as well as factors such as policyholder’s credit history, experience, size of business, etc.
+The cost of construction insurance varies depending on the type of policy as well as factors such as the policyholder’s credit history, experience, size of business, etc.

 However, it is possible to get a rough estimate of what various types of coverage will cost you as indicated in the table below.